Quantum contextuality from measurement invasiveness: Example: the KCBS scenario

-First, we show that any probability vector $\vec{P}$ satisfying the normalization and marginalization conditions -- Eqs.(\ref{eq:markcbs}) and (\ref{eq:norkcbs}) -- can be obtained by applying a scenario preserving IMM $\mathcal{W}$ to a classical probability vector $\vec{C}$.
-The polytope of the probability vectors satisfying such conditions has been fully characterized in \cite{Araujo2013} -- where it is called the non-disturbance polytope.
-The latter can be described by the vector of independent probabilities $\vec{p}$ obtained by enforcing Eqs.(\ref{eq:markcbs}) and (\ref{eq:norkcbs}) and its facets are defined by the conditions ensuring the positivity of each element of $\vec{P}$, that is, in our language and denoting as $(\vec{A})_i$ the $i$-th element of the vector $\vec{A}$,
+Furthermore, we now show that in the KCBS scenario any probability vector $\vec{P}$ satisfying the normalization and marginalization conditions -- Eqs.(\ref{eq:markcbs}) and (\ref{eq:norkcbs}) -- can be obtained by applying a scenario-preserving IMM $\mathcal{W}$ -- see Eqs.~(\ref{eq:block}), (\ref{eq:normw}) and (\ref{eq: general constraints}) -- to a classical probability vector $\vec{C}$; even more, such a classical probability vector can be taken as any vertex of the noncontextuality polytope.
+The polytope of the probability vectors satisfying normalization and marginalization conditions, which is known as the non-disturbance polytope, has been fully characterized in \cite{Araujo2013}.
+Its facets are defined by the conditions ensuring the positivity of each element of $\vec{P}$, that is, in our language and denoting as $(\vec{J})_i$ the $i$-th element of the vector $\vec{J}$,